Return to Medical Topics Home Page

 NIACIN for LIPID CONTROL and ATHEROSCLEROSIS PROTECTION

 Amongst the lipid lowering agents available today, Niacin has the longest track record of efficacy, safety, and low cost.
-The down side of Niacin is its nuisance side-effects, side-effects that we can usually overcome with dosage adjustments and nutritional therapy.
+The down side of Niacin are B6/methyl group depletion and nuisance flushing, phenomena that we can usually overcome with dosage adjustment and nutritional therapy.
 Let’s start with the benefits of Niacin, and then review its dosing formats, potential side-effects, and our strategies to minimize them.

 Benefits of Niacin Supplementation

-1. Decreases LDL and total cholesterol (less than statins) while increasing HDL (better than statins) and lowering Lp(a) (statins may raise Lp(a)).
+1. Decreases LDL and total cholesterol (less than HMG Co-A Reductase inhibitors - statins) while increasing HDL (better than statins) and lowering Lp(a) (statins may raise Lp(a)).

 2. With or without concomitant statin therapy, Niacin blunts IMT progression.